Stanford University centers and institutes: Stanford Artificial Intelligence Laboratory

 The Stanford Artificial Intelligence Laboratory (also known as the Stanford AI Lab, or SAIL) is the artificial intelligence (AI) research laboratory of Stanford University.
-The current director is Professor Chris Manning.
+The current director is Professor Christopher D. Manning.

 Early years

 SAIL was started in 1963 by John McCarthy, after he moved from Massachusetts Institute of Technology to Stanford.
 Lester D. "Les" Earnest, also previously of MIT, served as executive officer (self-deprecatingly, "Chief Bureaucrat") at SAIL from 1965 to 1980.
-During the same years, SAIL was housed in the D.C.
+During almost all of this period (1966–1979), SAIL was housed in the D.C.
 Power building, named not for "Direct Current" but rather for Donald Clinton Power, who held the positions of president, C.E.O. and chairman of General Telephone & Electronics Corporation (later GTE Corporation) between 1951 and 1971.
 GT&E donated the unfinished building to Stanford University after abandoning plans to establish a research center there.
 During this period SAIL was one of the leading centers for AI research and an early ARPANET site.

 D.C.
 Power was on a hill overlooking Felt Lake in the foothills of the Santa Cruz Mountains behind Stanford.

 It was about 5 miles (8 km) from the main campus, at 1600 Arastradero Road, midway between Page Mill Road and Alpine Road.

 This area was, and remains, quite rural in nature.
 Combined with the rather extreme 1960s architecture of the place, this remote setting led to a certain isolation.
 Some people who worked there reported feeling as if they were already in the future.
 The building was demolished in 1986; as of 2003, the site is home to Portola Pastures (an equestrian center adjacent to the Arastradero Open Space Preserve).